-Should a team need to cancel their registration from the national championship before the refund deadline date, a full refund of the entry fee will be given.
+Should a team need to cancel their registration from the national championship before the refund deadline date of June 11th at Midnight EST, a full refund of the entry fee will be given.
 The convenience fee is nonrefundable.

 Due to the circumstances and incompletion of the 2020 season, we have made the decision to transfer the lottery winners over to the 2021 season.
 All boys and girls Tier 1 & Tier 2 and girls region lottery will keep the same spot as they had in 2020.
 Team Travel Source will reach out directly to all lottery winners at the beginning of January for more information.
 For more information, contact Team Travel Source.

 Visit our calendar and search for Boys Bid Tournaments.